-Newborns and Infants: At Conscious Living, we specialize in working with infants that have latching or breastfeeding challenges, birth trauma, reflux/colic, sleep challenges, torticollis (difficulty with equal head rotation from right to left) and plagiocephaly (the bones of the skull are misshapen/imbalanced).
+Newborns and Infants: CranioSacral Therapy who have been adequately trained to work with this population specialize in working with infants that have latching or breastfeeding challenges, birth trauma, reflux/colic, sleep challenges, torticollis (difficulty with equal head rotation from right to left) and plagiocephaly (the bones of the skull are misshapen/imbalanced).
 Children can be seen as early as a few days old and it is highly recommended to get them in as soon as you recognize any of these challenges.
 When children are seen later, it typically takes more sessions to find balance.

-Sessions are designed for 45 minutes of hands on work with each newborn or infant.
+Sessions length and frequency are different between practitioners.
 Feeding your child during the session is welcomed.
 Typically, you will see changes from the first session, and a second session may be needed simply as a follow-up.
 In cases where multiple sessions are necessary, this will be discussed.
 Typically with challenging births, plagiocephaly, colic/reflux and sleep challenges, three sessions or more are necessary for lasting changes.
 You may see any of these challenges show up at developmental stages and later in life.
 If you do see them, please bring them back in for a re-evaluation to maintain the balance the body had once found.

 Children can come for CST sessions for things as varied as ADD/ADHD, sensory processing challenges, emotional challenges, impaired immune systems, abnormal muscle tone and missing developmental milestones.